TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/jdjoyce42-power-signoff.md

 Output

 The output subsystem consists of an audio amplifier (AA-AB32231) and a speaker.
-According to the data sheet for the AA-AB32231 [9], the audio amplifier will operate on 12 Volts of power and 1.3 Amps of current, so the output power is
+According to the data sheet for the AA-AB32231 [9], the audio amplifier will operate on 12 VDC and 1.3 A, so the output power is:
 ~~~math
 P_{Output} = VI =(12V)(1.33A) = 15.96W
 ~~~